Chrysomela populi: Larva description

 The larvae of the species is white or light grey coloured with black dots.

 Adult description

 Chrysomela populi can reach a length of about 9–13 mm.
 The female is slightly larger than the male.
 These beetles show a black, dark blue or dark green body, that is round and ladybird-like.
 Head and pronotum are black, while elytra is bright red, with a black stain at the base.
 Some beetles come as orange coloured.

-It can be distinguished from Chrysolina grossa by its shorter antennae and less estensive pronotum.
+It can be distinguished from Chrysolina grossa by its shorter antennae and less extensive pronotum.
 It is also rather similar to Chrysomela saliceti and Chrysomela tremula.

 Geographic range

 This species is one of the most widespread and frequent species of leaf beetles from the subfamily Chrysomelinae.
 These beetles can be found in most of Europe (Austria, Belgium, Czech Republic, France, Germany, Italy, Luxembourg, Poland, Slovakia, Switzerland), in the Palearctic realm and in the Oriental realm (Caucasus, Pakistan, Siberia, Kazakhstan, Central Asia, Far East of Russia, China and Japan).